-- a.
-Tasks to be performed. [x] Yes.
+a.
+Tasks to be performed.

+[x] Yes.
 If yes, describe: Tasks to be performed are identified in the Scope of Work and Deliverables section of contracts, grants, or MOA.

 Tasks and service activities must directly relate to the scope of work and deliverables as described.
-Examples of tasks and service activities include development and/or enhancement of web-based data management systems that facilitate efficiency with information collection and documentation, provision of technical assistance and training designed to enhance child care provider's knowledge and skills in the appropriate care for children of various ages/abilities, business management practices, creation of external environments designed to foster learning and healthy development, and training on life saving skills in the event of a medical emergency in a child care program. [] No. If no, describe: b.
-Schedule for completing tasks. [x] Yes.
+Examples of tasks and service activities include development and/or enhancement of web-based data management systems that facilitate efficiency with information collection and documentation, provision of technical assistance and training designed to enhance child care provider's knowledge and skills in the appropriate care for children of various ages/abilities, business management practices, creation of external environments designed to foster learning and healthy development, and training on life saving skills in the event of a medical emergency in a child care program.

+- [] No. If no, describe: - b.
+Schedule for completing tasks.

+[x] Yes.
 If yes, describe: The Scope of Work and Deliverables identify all relevant schedules for the contractor or grantee.

 Generally the schedule for contracts and grants is one year with the option to renew for a specified term.
 Depending on the tasks to be accomplished, specific timelines may be included to help monitor the progression of work.
-MOAs may have a defined term or may continue until terminated one or both parties. [] No. If no, describe: c.
-Budget which itemizes categorical expenditures in accordance with CCDF requirements. [x] Yes.
+MOAs may have a defined term or may continue until terminated one or both parties.

+c.
+Budget which itemizes categorical expenditures in accordance with CCDF requirements.

+[x] Yes.
 If yes, describe: The Lead Agency requires a line-item budget for contracts and grants.
 Once the contract is executed, changes of more than 15% of a category require a Change Order.
 Changes less than 15% can receive written approval from the Lead Agency contract manager.
 Grants require in-kind or cash match.
-The Lead Agency contract manager review invoices for compliance to the executed budget for approval. [] No. If no, describe: d.
-Indicators or measures to assess performance of those agencies. [x] Yes.
+The Lead Agency contract manager review invoices for compliance to the executed budget for approval.

+d.
+Indicators or measures to assess performance of those agencies.

+[x] Yes.
 If yes, describe: Performance measures are predominantly quantitative.
-The Lead Agency - e.
-In addition to the written agreements identified above, describe any other monitoring and auditing processes used to oversee CCDF administration.
-The Lead Agency has regular meetings with the contractors for updates on the progress of the agreements.
-The Lead Agency holds annual renewal meetings with contractors and grantees.
-Quarterly or semi-annual reporting is done by the contractor when applicable.

-will explore the use of performance measures that measure impact and sustainability.
+The Lead Agency will explore the use of performance measures that measure impact and sustainability.